h2oai/h2ogpt/docs/README_WINDOWS.md

 # Windows 10/11

 If using GPU on Windows 10/11 Pro 64-bit, we recommend using [Windows installers](../README.md#windows-1011-64-bit-with-full-document-qa-capability).
+This excludes DocTR and PlayWright support.

 For newer builds of windows versions of 10/11.